sishao/lianzi_resume/README.md

 lianzi_resume
 =============
-this is my resume templete written in markdown.
+this is my resume template written in markdown.

 guide: